YAKNetwork/YAK/README.md

-# YAK
+# YAK: Your Autonomous Knowledgebase

-An Verifiable Agent Network
+An Privacy-preserving Agent Network